alastria/isbe-gobernanza-onboarding/README.md

 when possible.

-A Verifiable Credential issued by an organization is a document in a structured format, which in most cases carry legal and/or financial implications.
+A Verifiable Credential issued by an organization is a document in a structured format, which in most cases carries legal and/or financial implications.
 That means that in ISBE we should treat Verifiable Credentials issued by organizatiuons in a similar way to invoices, contracts or any other type of relevant document.

 ## Relationship between the NIF and advanced and qualified signatures of documents